rufiooh/react_dynamic_laziness/README.md

 Currently the lazy components are part of a map, where they get loaded dynamically, depending on the passed map key.

-This - even when preloaded - causes a slight flickering when the component gets injected the first time (?help! ^^)
+This - even when preloaded - causes a slight flickering (showing the fallback loading component) when the main component gets injected the first time (?help! ^^)

 # Getting Started with Create React App